Higher Lie theory in positive characteristic: Absolute partition -algebras

-\textbf{Quasi-planar completeness.} As mentioned before, the conilpotent curved cooperad $\mathrm{B}^{\mathrm{s.a}}\mathcal{E}$ is quasi-planar, and hence comes equipped with a canonical quasi-planar filtration, see \cite[Section 2]{bricevictor}.
-This filtration can be thought as the analogue of the coradical filtration in the quasi-planar setting.
-In this particular case, the quasi-planar filtration on $\mathrm{B}^{\mathrm{s.a}}\mathcal{E}$ is precisely the one induced by the degree of symmetric corked rooted trees, see Lemma \ref{lemma: quasi-planar}.
-It induces a canonical filtration on any curved absolute $\mathcal{L}^\pi_\infty$-algebra, which we call the qp-filtration.
+\textbf{Quasi-planar completeness.} The conilpotent dg cooperad $\mathrm{B}\mathcal{E}^{\mathrm{nu}}$ is a \textit{quasi-planar} conilpotent dg cooperad, and therefore it admits a canonical filtration, called the \textit{quasi-planar filtration}.
+This filtration can be considered an analogue of the coradical filtration in a positive characteristic setting.
+We refer to \cite[Subsection 2.6]{bricevictor} for the definition of a quasi-planar cooperad, to \cite[Subsection 2.7]{bricevictor} for the proof that $\mathrm{B}\mathcal{E}^{\mathrm{nu}}$ is quasi-planar and to \cite[Subsection 2.10]{bricevictor} for the definition of the canonical quasi-planar filtration of a quasi-planar cooperad.